BingAds/BingAds-Python-SDK/README.rst

 Getting Started
 ---------------

 To get started developing Bing Ads applications with Python, install the SDK and either start with the `examples`_ or follow one of the application walkthroughs.
-For more information, see `Getting Started Using Python with Bing Ads Services`_.
+For more information, see `Get Started Using Python with Bing Ads Services`_.

 External Dependencies
 ---------------------